You are here

 Description of catalpa hornworms

-Some catalpa hornworms are black with yellow markings, while others look yellow with black markings.
+Some catalpa hornworms, also known as catalpa sphinx larva, are black with yellow markings, while others look yellow with black markings.
 Both have a prominent, harmless horn at the tail end.
 There may be tremendous variation in size and appearance.
 The full-grown length is almost 3 inches.

 Life cycle of catalpa hornworms